vccvisualization/vccvisualization.github.io/_alumni/ageeli.md

 layout: 	person

 #specifies index in the generated people list (if in doubt, set to 10)
-sequence:	11
+sequence:	2

 #your academic title (uncomment by removing the leading # if applicable)
-#prefix:    MSc.
+prefix:    Dr.

 #your name (twice)
 title:		Amani Ageeli
 name:       Amani Ageeli

 #your role in the vis group
-role:       PhD Student
+role:       Alumna (former PhD Student)

 #link to your image
 image:      ./images/people/ageeli.jpg